UmbraViva/huffman_coding/README.md

 # Huffman Coding
-This is an implementation of the Huffman coding compression algorithm.
+The program was supposed to be an implemintation of the Huffman coding compression algorithm, what it actually does is converts the text in an input file into huffman codes and then writes them to a file.
+It's really more of an inflation algorithm I guess...
+If you have suggestions of what I'm doing wrong, let me know.

 ## Building and running
 The project uses CMake so you can build the project with that by